Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data: Applications

 \subsection{Predicting Longitudinal Liver Biomarkers in Primary Biliary Cirrhosis (PBC)}

 The primary biliary cirrhosis (PBC) dataset from the Mayo Clinic trial is a benchmark in the survival and clinical modeling literature \citep{fleming1991}.
 It contains longitudinal measurements on 312 patients with advanced liver disease, resulting in 1,945 observations in total.
 The clustered structure arises from repeated visits per patient, with measurements on treatment assignment (D-penicillamine vs placebo), demographics, and biochemical markers.
-This dataset provides a challenging test case with clustered structure (visits nested within patients), heterogeneous disease trajectories, and nonlinear relationships among biochemical covariates.
-A detailed description of preprocessing, missing-data handling, and baseline model specification is provided in Appendix C.
+The dataset thus provides a test case with clustered structure, heterogeneous disease trajectories, and nonlinear relationships among biochemical covariates.
+A detailed description of preprocessing, missing-data handling, and baseline model specification is provided in Appendix~\ref{app:pbc}.

-We model the log-transformed serum glutamic oxaloacetic transaminase (SGOT or AST) biomarker as the response, using key clinical covariates as predictors and including treatment assignment as a covariate.
-For each patient with multiple visits, we include all but their last observation in the training set, while reserving their final observation for the test set resulting in 1660 training observations and 285 test observations.
-Single observation patients are included in the training set only.
-As a baseline, we fit a linear mixed-effects model with random intercepts (after testing and finding minimal slope variation) to account for within-patient correlation.
-This model achieves strong predictive accuracy on held-out records (Table~\ref{tab:pbc_mse_detailed}, test MSE = 0.163).
-We then apply GBMixed (with homogeneous variance) in two configurations: first with OLS base learners (for the mean component) to confirm equivalence with the mixed-effects model, and second with multivariate adaptive regression splines (MARS) base learners to capture potential nonlinear effects and interactions.
-The MARS version of GBMixed reduces test error to 0.139, outperforming both the LMER baseline and nonparametric machine learning comparators (random forest and XGBoost), which do not account for clustered structure.
+We construct three models to predict the trajectories of biomarkers alkaline phosphatase, bilirubin, and serum glutamic oxaloacetic transaminase (SGOT).
+The models predict the log transform of each biomarker using $p = 15$ key clinical covariates as predictors (including other biomarkers, month of treatment, gender, age and drug treatment assignment); see Appendix~\ref{app:pbc-imputation} for further details.
+For each patient with multiple visits, we include all but their last observation in the training set, while reserving their final observation for the test set, resulting in 1,660 training observations and 285 test observations.
+Single-observation patients are included in the training set only.

-When using GBMixed, the treatment indicator does not enter as a predictor (has zero variable importance), and the model attains higher predictive accuracy for both treated and control patients.
-This suggests that once nonlinear and interaction effects are captured for other covariates, treatment assignment contributes little additional explanatory power.